SNCFdevelopers/wcs/angular/projects/wcs-angular/README.md

 It contains :
 * **WcsAngularModule** importing all component and directive declarations
 * **Proxies** to make web component declarations for Angular
-* **Directives** containing value accessors to bridge between Angular APIs and web components
+* **Directives** containing value accessors to bridge between Angular forms API and web components

 ## Requirements